Ranger (Dungeons & Dragons)

 The Ranger is one of the standard playable character classes in most editions of the Dungeons & Dragons fantasy role-playing game.
 Rangers are skilled bushcraftsmen/woodcraftsmen, and often lived reclusive lives as hermits.

 Publication history

 Creative origins

-The ranger was primarily based on the character Aragorn, and the Rangers of the North of J. R. R. Tolkien's Middle-earth mythos, as warriors who use tracking and other wilderness skills to hunt down their enemies.
+The ranger was primarily based on the character Aragorn (Strider), and the Rangers of the North of J. R. R. Tolkien's Middle-earth mythos, as warriors who use tracking and other wilderness skills to hunt down their enemies.
 The AD&D second edition handbook mentions several other inspirations from myth and legend, such as Robin Hood, Jack the Giant Killer, the huntress Diana, and the Greek hero Orion.
-Other notable rangers in the literature of Dungeons & Dragons include Hank from the cartoon series, King Tristan Kendrick from Forgotten Realms, and Ren from Pool of Radiance.

 Original Dungeons & Dragons

 The ranger was introduced in The Strategic Review volume 1, number 2.

 Advanced Dungeons & Dragons 1st edition

 The ranger was one of the standard character-classes available in the original Player's Handbook, one of five subclasses.
 The first edition rangers were a subtype of the fighters, using any weapon and wearing any armor, but they gained extra attacks at a slower rate than fighters and paladins.
 Unlike other warriors, the ranger used d8 hit dice instead of d10s, but had a second hit die at 1st level and maxed out at 11 hit dice instead of nine.
 Rangers also had extensive tracking abilities, based on a percentage score, and were able to surprise opponents on a roll of 1–3 on a d6 (rather than a 1–2) while they themselves could only be surprised on a 1.
 Rangers gained limited spell use at level 8, acquiring 1st–3rd level druid spells and 1st and 2nd level magic-user spells (two per level maximum).
 Rangers were most effective when fighting giants and humanoids (such as orcs), gaining a +1 to damage per level against these opponents.

 High level rangers gained followers, ranging in type and power from classed player-character races, to creatures such as pegasus mounts, pseudodragons, werebears, copper dragons and storm giants.
 As a general rule, the fewer followers a ranger gained (based on random dice rolls) the more powerful each individual follower was.
 Rangers were required to be of good alignment, and were initially limited to humans and half-elves.
 The only multi-class option open to rangers was the ranger/cleric, allowed to half-elves.